Undefeated Bahamut Chronicle: Anime

 An anime television series adaptation was directed by Masaomi Andō and animated by Lerche.
 Yuuko Kakihara handled the series composition, while Keiko Kurosawa designed the characters.
 The series aired from January 11 to March 28, 2016.
 The opening theme is "Hiryō no Kishi" (飛竜の騎士) by True, while the ending theme is "Lime Tree" (ライムツリー) by Nano Ripe.
 It was streamed on Hulu.

 The anime has been licensed by Sentai Filmworks, Madman Entertainment, and MVM Films in the United States, Australia and the United Kingdom, respectively.

+Reception

+IncendiaryLemon of Anime UK News calls the anime adaptation "generic, lifeless and paint-by-numbers", noting that the characters are either "dull as dishwater" or "totally cookie-cutter", while the potentially interesting "plentiful mecha battles" are undermined by a "paper-thin plot".
+The critic states that while the technical production features "good quality animation", the narrative attempts at character development are entirely undone by routinely reducing the female cast to a "damsel in distress", concluding that the series is "the very epitome of disposable entertainment" and recommending "not even bothering to watch it to begin with."